-The directors have presented certain other information with the financial statements.
-This comprises the annual report, including the governance statement and board members' report, the directors' report, the statement of directors' responsibilities, and the statement on internal control.
+The directors are responsible for other information they have presented with the financial statements.
+This comprises the annual report, including the governance statement and board members' report, the statement of directors' responsibilities, and the statement on internal control.
 My responsibilities to report in relation to such information, and on certain other matters upon which I report by exception, are described in the appendix to this report.